Jasmeet-011/Jasmeet-011/README.md

 ### Hi there! 👋 I'm Jasmeet

 I'm a passionate **Software Engineer** 🚀 with expertise in **Full Stack Development, AI, and Cloud Computing**.
 I love solving complex problems and building scalable applications.
-Computer Science at NYU Tandon, where I’m honing my skills in software development, machine learning, and scalable systems.

 ### 🛠️ Tech Stack